Parloa vs Zendesk: A complete guide for support teams in 2026

 This decision often boils down to a comparison between two very different players: a dedicated AI company like Parloa and a helpdesk giant like Zendesk.
 They represent two fundamentally different ways of thinking about AI in customer service.

 This guide is here to break down the Parloa vs Zendesk debate.
-We’ll dig into how they’re built, what it takes to get them up and running, and how they handle the all-important topic of pricing.
+We’ll dig into how they’re built, what it takes to get them up and running, and how they handle the all-important topic of pricing in 2026.
 By the end, you’ll have a much clearer picture of which path makes the most sense for your team.

 What is Parloa?